 Submit application by mail or email to the following locations

-Cancer Can’t PO Box 336 Four Lakes, WA 99014 OR Submission Deadlines: April 1, July 1, October 1, January 1
+Cancer Can’t PO Box 336 Four Lakes, WA 99014 OR grant@cancercant.com

 Dear Social Worker or Health Care Professional,

 Cancer Can’t requires that an applicant work with a social worker or health care professional to help them complete our application for emergency financial assistance.
 The health care professional or social worker will also serve as our main contact if questions arise regarding the patient’s application.